Ace5584/Machine-Learning-Notes/README.md

 ## Important Notes

-Important notes are on Tensorflow Library, It currently contains notes for:
+Important notes are on Tensorflow Library, it includes both PDF notes and jupyter-notebbok code samples.

+Here is the current list of topics covered in important notes:

 - Batching and Shuffling Data
 - CallBacks
 - Loading Data